isabella232/dynamic-media-classic.en-1/help/publishing-spin-set.md

 ## Publishing the Spin Set {#publishing-the-spin-set}

-To publish a Spin Set to Dynamic Media Classic Image Servers, start by selecting the Publish button on the Global Navigation bar.
+To publish a Spin Set to Dynamic Media Image Servers, start by selecting the Publish button on the Global Navigation bar.
 Then select a When option, optionally enter a name for the publish job, and select the Start Publish button.

 >[!MORELIKETHIS]
 >